Kodama (train)

-Kodama (こだま) is one of the three train services running on the Tōkaidō and San'yō Shinkansen lines.

-Stopping at every station, the Kodama is the slowest Shinkansen service for trips between major cities such as Tokyo and Osaka.
-The Kodama trains are used primarily for travel to and from smaller cities such as Atami.
-Travelers between major cities generally take the Nozomi or Hikari services, which make fewer stops, although the Nozomi requires paying a supplement under the Japan Rail Pass while the Kodama does not, making these services an affordable alternative.
+Kodama (こだま) is the slowest, all-stops train service operating on Japan's Tōkaidō and San'yō Shinkansen lines.
+The Kodama trains are used primarily for travel to and from smaller cities along the line.
+Travelers between major cities generally take the super-express Nozomi or express Hikari services, which make fewer stops, although the Nozomi requires paying a supplement under the Japan Rail Pass while the Kodama and Hikari do not, making these services an affordable, but slower, alternative.

 Services

 Kodama trains generally run over shorter distances than Nozomi and Hikari trains.
 Typical Kodama runs include Tokyo - Nagoya / Shin-Osaka, Tokyo - Mishima / Shizuoka / Hamamatsu, Mishima / Shizuoka / Nagoya - Shin-Osaka, and Shin-Osaka / Okayama / Hiroshima - Hakata as well as some shorter late-night runs.

 The trainsets used for Kodama service are the same 700 series, and N700 series trains used for the Hikari and Nozomi services.
 Older 100 series and 300 series trains were also used for Kodama services on the Sanyō Shinkansen until they were withdrawn in 2012.
 In December 2008, reconfigured 500 series trains entered Kodama service to replace the withdrawn Sanyō Shinkansen 0 series trains.
 Many Sanyō Shinkansen Kodama services continue to and from Hakataminami on the Hakataminami Line.

 Most Kodama trains have both reserved and non-reserved cars; however, some morning Kodama trains to Tokyo and evening trains departing Tokyo have non-reserved cars only to accommodate commuters living in Kanagawa and Shizuoka.

 The newest shinkansen trainset, the N700, is currently used on some early morning and late night Kodama runs between Kokura and Hakata stations in Kyushu.
 All standard-class cars are non-reserved, and, as with all other N700 services, there is no smoking on these trains except in designated on-board smoking rooms.

 At most intermediate stations, Kodama trains wait for faster trains, including the Nozomi, Hikari, Sakura, and Mizuho, to pass through before resuming their journeys.